opoupeney/dfd/source/devguide/dfx-keyconcepts.rst

 You may be wondering why we call DreamFace a platform.
 In this section we'll breakdown the DreamFace Platform and explain why it's more than a framework.
 In Anatomy of an Application, we'll go into detail to describe the components that make up a DreamFace application.
-We'll finish with some important concepts that make DreamFace unique and add value for developers, like templates, reusability and full support of angularjs built into DreamFace.
+We'll finish with some important concepts that make DreamFace unique and add value for developers, like templates, reusability and full support of Angularjs built into DreamFace.

 |